30 Days free Return

 316L stainless steel contains very low levels of nickel and is widely considered hypoallergenic, gentle on all skin types including sensitive skin.
 Its corrosion resistance also keeps it chemically stable, so it releases virtually nothing into the skin.
 If you have a severe confirmed allergy, always consult a medical professional.
 Find out more about why 316L surgical steel is one of the safest choices for sensitive skin.

-Why did DNSK switch to 316L stainless steel?
+Why did DANSK Copenhagen switch to 316L stainless steel?

-DNSK completed its full transition to 316L stainless steel in 2026, driven by customer feedback gathered over many years.
-Brass — used in earlier pieces — looked beautiful at first, but the shine faded, plating wore down, and some pieces irritated sensitive skin.
-316L fixes all of that: a permanent finish, hypoallergenic comfort, and durability built for everyday wear.
+DANSK Copenhagen completed its full transition to 316L stainless steel in 2026, driven by customer feedback gathered over many years.
+Brass — used in earlier designs — looked beautiful at first, but the shine faded, plating wore down, and some designs irritated sensitive skin.
+316L fixes all of that: a permanent finish, hypoallergenic comfort, and durability designed for everyday wear.
 The price stayed exactly the same.

 Is 316L surgical steel jewellery safe to wear in the shower or sea?

 Yes.
 316L surgical steel is highly corrosion-resistant and safe for everyday contact with water, sweat, and normal wear — including showers, the gym, and the sea.
-Find out more about wearing DNSK jewellery in water, pools, and everyday life.
+Find out more about wearing DANSK Copenhagen jewellery in water, pools, and everyday life.

-Explore the full DNSK collection — built from premium 316L surgical steel, tarnish-free, and made to be worn every single day.
+Explore the full DANSK Copenhagen collection — crafted from premium 316L surgical steel, tarnish-free, and designed to be worn every single day.

 Fields marked with an asterisk (*) are required.